front01

 If you’re planning to return to Japan from the United States, it’s essential to take appropriate steps well in advance.

-For individuals or couples still holding U.S. citizenship or a green card, or those planning to leave assets in the U.S. after relocating, a comprehensive understanding of both Japanese and U.S. tax systems is absolutely crucial.
+For individuals or couples still holding U.S. citizenship or a green card, or those planning to leave assets in the U.S. after relocating, it is absolutely crucial to properly understand both Japanese and U.S. tax systems and take appropriate action.

-The two systems are closely interconnected, and without proper planning, you may face unexpected tax consequences after returning to Japan.
+These two systems are intricately interconnected, and without proper consideration and planning, it is not uncommon to face unexpected tax consequences after returning to Japan.

-We are confident that our experience enables us to offer effective, customized solutions that truly meet your individual needs.
+We are confident that our experience enables us to offer valuable solutions for you.

 Target Audience